wgroeneveld/brainbaking/content/post/2021/01/what-is-creativity-in-software-engineering.md

 ### 5. Critical Thinking

 Criticizing others' ideas (_"That ain't gonna work!"_) is easy.
 Coming up with good alternatives yourself is not.
 Separating the wheat from the chaff, in terms of conceptual ideas you and your team has on this one programming problem, is very important.
-My ex-colleagues usually neatly summarized this as: _"don't ASS-ume, you make an ass out of u and me"_.
+My ex-colleagues neatly summarized this as: _"don't ASS-ume, you make an ass out of u and me"_.
 This was said quite often, for example when we assumed the `NullPointerException` was because of `x`, without digging deeper first.

 Of course, the cause turned out to be a combination of `y` and `z`.